 The parameter frequency utilization pattern is defined as a distribution of frequency usage event within a fixed interval of time and/or space.
 The frequency usage events can be classified into successful usage and failed usage.
 Successful usage of a frequency for a certain GCO is defined as that the desired QoS (e.g. expected packet error rate) is guaranteed and the communication lasts over a predefined time interval and/or in a given area.
 Otherwise, it is deemed as a failed usage.

 Figure aa shows an example use case where frequency utilization pattern should be considered in coexistence management.
 In the use case GCO1~GCO4 distribute stably around an area A. There are two available frequencies F1 and F2, where F1 is used by GCO1, GCO3 and GCO4, while F2 is used by GCO2.
 Now a new entrant GCOa appears (or moves) into target area A. Before introducing frequency utilization pattern, only operational frequency sequence {F1, F2} are indicated to GCOa.
-Then it is probably that GCOa selects F1 to use firstly and thus suffer from lower spectrum efficiency before switching to F2.
+Then it is probably that GCOa selects F1 to use firstly and thus suffering from lower spectrum efficiency before switching to F2.
 After introducing frequency utilization pattern, it helps to rank the operational frequencies in decreasing order of utilization efficiency as (F2, F1).
-When GCOa receives such ordered sequence, it can select the F2 to use from the very beginning and thus achieving high spectrum efficiency.
+When GCOa receives such ordered sequence, it can select the F2 to use from the beginning and thus achieving high spectrum efficiency.

 Figure aa Example use case of frequency utilization pattern

-The parameter frequency utilization pattern could be expressed in a variety of way.
+The parameter frequency utilization pattern can be expressed in a variety of way.
 For instance, denote the event of frequency usage, successful usage and failed usage by U, S and F, respectively.
 Define random variables as the number of frequency usage, successful usage and failed usage event, denoted by NU, NS and NF, respectively.
-Then, the distribution could be expressed, for example, by mean or standard deviation of NU, NS or NF per unit time and/or per unit space.
+Then, the distribution can be expressed, for example, by mean or standard deviation of NU, NS or NF per unit time and/or per unit space.

 An example distribution of frequency usage event on F1 for GCO is illustrated in Figure bb.
 Estimation window representing the time interval for the distribution, is determined by a start time of TwindowStart and a stop time of TwindowStop.
 A threshold of time duration for successful usage on F1 is denoted by Tth1.
 Three frequency usage events on F1 distribute within the window, with time duration of TD11, TD21 and TD31, respectively.
 Compared with the threshold Tth1, TD11 and TD31 are successful usage, and TD21 is a failed one.
-Then, NU=3, NS=2, and NF=1 is obtained for the estimation window.
+Then, NU=3, NS=2, and NF=1 are obtained for the estimation window.
 And the number of every event per unit time can be obtained through dividing NU, NS or NF by the duration of estimation window, i.e. TwindowStop-Twindowsart.

 Figure bb Example distribution of frequency usage event